Instrumentation: SSA + piano

 St. Patrick’s Seminary, Menlo Park, CA

 The Jumblies, a setting of the poem of that name by Edward Lear, was commissioned by the Peninsula Women’s Chorus, with conductor Martin Benvenuto, in memory of chorister Mary Ager.
 It is dedicated to her.
 Mary’s sister, Lois Hinderlie, offered several wonderful suggestions, including this poem.
 Other members of the chorus also made excellent suggestions.
 However, when I learned about Mary, and her deep interest in Victorian literature, including earning a PhD in the subject, I felt that the Lear poem was especially appropriate.
 The images are delightful and the whole poem is charming.
-Yet, there is a more serious message that one should set out on one’s journey without worrying about whether others will come along.
-In the end, they may well wish they had!
+Yet, there is a more serious message that one should set out on one’s journey without worrying about what others think.
+In the end, they may well wish they had come along themselves!
 Scored for treble chorus and piano, the music closely mirrors the vivid images of the text.
 It is my hope that Mary, with her inclusive musical taste and zest for singing, would have enjoyed it.